 Previously AirPlay was a one-to-one protocol, from your phone to a compatible speaker, AV receiver or other piece of gear.
-While this made it comparable to Bluetooth audio streaming, AirPlay generally sounded better, thanks to the wider bandwidth that Wi-Fi provides.
+While this made it comparable to Bluetooth audio streaming, AirPlay also generally sounded better, thanks to the wider bandwidth that Wi-Fi provides.

 - and newer

-- Any iPad Air ($749 at eBay)
+- Any iPad Air

-- Any iPad Pro ($714 at Amazon)
+- Any iPad Pro

 - iPad Mini 2 and newer

-- (6th generation)
+- and newer (6th generation)

 - Bluesound (2i series)